dortania/Getting-Started-With-ACPI/ssdt-methods/ssdt-easy.md

   * This is SSDT-RHUB, used for resetting USB ports in macOS for Asus's Z490 motherboards
 * `8.
 Dump DSDT  - Automatically dump the system DSDT`
   * Dumps your DSDT from your firmware

-What we want to do is select option `8.
+  * This step cannot be executed on macos, please execute on windows or linux What we want to do is select option `8.
 Dump DSDT` first, then select the appropriate option(s) for your system.

 > What about USBX?